tan200224/Research_Blog/Experiments/FourFold64.md

 Average accuracy: (0.7421 + 0.7256 + 0.7362 + 0.7295) / 4 = 0.73335

+# Reflection
+After I experienced the four-fold method, I got an average accuracy of around 0.73%, which is not great.
+Therefore, I think it can be improved in different ways
+1. Get more data
+2. Try with a different model
+3. Try different transform methods (How to change the intensity so the pancreas shows up more)

+Those are the ways that I can think of so far to improve the performance.
+I think increasing the number of epochs won't help much.
+The model might tend to be overfitted with 600 epochs. since the accuracy is already around 99%.

 # Question
 Issues with the testing loss